JackieBinya/jacqueline-binya-website/content/posts/vue/using-svg.md

 </pre>

 - I have created a sample SVG to use in the interactive examples provided..
 You may go ahead and download it by clicking this
-<a href="/posts/css/svg-sample.svg" download="Using SVG in Vuejs" class="article-link">link</a>.
-You may choose to rename the file, then proceed to add it to the root of the `src` directory.
-Such that the structure of the `src` folder is similar to the one below:
+<a href="/posts/css/svg-sample.svg" download="sample" class="article-link">link</a>.

+You may choose to rename the file, then proceed to add it to the root of the `src` directory, such that the structure of the `src` folder is similar to the one below:

 <pre>
 .
 ├── App.vue